 Potential patients must have a desire to change, be ready to set and meet at least one goal, and be willing to let the PACT team into their home or community.

 We generally accept patients whose communities are within a 20-minute drive from McLean’s Belmont campus.
 Those beyond this radius are considered on a case-by-case basis.

-For further information or to make a referral, please contact Chloe Pedalino, LICSW, Program Director:
+For further information or to make a referral, please contact:

 We evaluate individuals prior to admission to ensure the program is a good fit, which includes meeting a specific set of criteria.
 Potential program participants or referring clinicians should fill out and return the PACT Referral Form.
 If you need assistance with the admission process, please contact the program using the information provided above.

 PACT is a self-pay program.
-The rate is $1,000 per month, which covers all services provided by the PACT team.
-Testing, assessments, and other similar services provided by other McLean Hospital programs, or by programs in an individual’s community, are not included in this fee, but are likely covered by health insurance.
+The rate is $1,500 per month, which covers all services provided by the PACT team.
+Services provided by other McLean Hospital programs or by programs in an individual’s community are not included in this fee, but are likely covered by health insurance.